thomasderooij/laravel-modules/README.md

     ├── tests
     └── vendor

+The .tracker file keeps track of the modules your have and their dependencies.<br/>
-All other directories, like database, Events, Jobs, Exceptions etc. will be created when the make command is invoked.
+All directories you're not seeing, like Database, Events, Jobs, Exceptions etc. will be created when the make command is invoked.<br/>
+If you're having issues with PHPUnit, make sure you add your modules test directory to your phpunit.xml file.

 ### Laravel Commands
 #### Make